gitacoco/data-structures/Weekly_assign_07/README.md

   {"from": ["event"],"to": "Event"}
 ]
 ```
-Here comes the corresponding code.
-This version is only available for strings but not regular expressions.
+Here comes the corresponding code:
 ```JS
  const rule = require("./replace_rules.json");   // to introduce the configuration file